TabbycatDebate/DebateXML/use-cases.md

 Meta information
 ----------------
 * Know when the tournament was, its name, location and country
-* Know the tournament's style
+* Know the tournament's style and language